Station Layout Guide: Build Efficient Factories in Outworld Station

 Everyone routes through central storage.
 Keep it central.

-Planning for Late Game
+Late Game Transition

 Your early game layout won’t work for late game.
 Plan for the transition.